 THE BEST CHOCOLATE CAKE

-I used my very favorite chocolate cake recipe for this layer cake.
+I used my Busy Day Chocolate Cake recipe for this layer cake.
 It’s eggless and it has a rich, reddish hue.
 It bakes up perfectly and tastes amazing.
 I love it and it’s my go-to chocolate cake!
 For a simpler dessert, check out my One-Bowl Chocolate Cake recipe.

 HOW TO MAKE CHOCOLATE FROSTING?